top of page

 • Begin in a crossed-legged position

-• Bring the soles of the feet together, your knees are wide
+• Bring the soles of your feet together so that your knees fall wide

-• From here, take your hands around the tops of your feet, bringing the heels towards the pelvis
+• Wrap your hands around the tops of your feet, bringing your heels towards your pelvis

 • Make sure both glutes are glued to the mat and with a straight back, look up

-• Hinge from the hips and slowly fold forward, bringing the chest towards the mat
+• Hinge from your hips and slowly fold forward, bringing your chest towards the mat

-• Keep the hands around the feet or you can plant the palms in front of you and slowly begin to walk your fingers forward, dropping the forearms if that’s comfortable for you
+• Keep your hands wrapped around your feet, or you can plant your palms in front of you and slowly begin to walk your fingers forward, dropping the forearms if that’s comfortable for you

 In Sanskrit: Baddha Konasana B